 The University Library is located on two floors of the Library Building with the main entrance located on the second floor.
 The Library is open seven days a week during the Fall and Winter semesters and closed on all holidays observed by the University.
 An external book drop at the main entrance allows you to return library materials when the library is closed.

-The Library provides books, journals, audio-visuals and other materials to support the University's academic program.
-The collection consists of over 1,000,000 items including 170,000 books, 1,200 current journal subscriptions, 2,200 audiovisuals and 460,000 microform titles.
-The Library has an extensive collection of web-based and CD-ROM indexes which support the research needs of faculty and students.
-It also houses several specialized collections including archives and rare books.
+The Library provides books, journals, audiovisuals and other materials to support the University's academic program.
+The collection consists of over 1,000,000 items including 170,000 books, 1,200 current journal subscriptions, 2,200 audiovisuals and 546,000 microform titles.
+The Library has an extensive collection of journal indexes, which support the research needs of faculty and students.
+It also houses several specialized collections, including archives and rare books.
 The microform collection includes regional newspapers, government documents, Statistics Canada publications, ERIC documents, British Columbia Archeological Permit Reports, and the Canadian Institute for Historical Microreproductions pre-1920 Monographs collection (CIHM).
-Collection access is provided through an on-line computerized catalogue system.
+Collection access is provided through an on-line catalogue system.

-The Reference desk is staffed on weekdays and weekends during the Fall and Winter semesters.
+The Reference Desk is staffed on weekdays and weekends during the Fall and Winter semesters.
 Professional library staff is available to assist students in taking full advantage of the library's print and electronic information resources.

-An intensive bibliographic instruction program aimed at making students independent researchers is offered by the library.
-A self-paced Library Skills Tutorial is mounted on the UNBC Library catalogue and printed guides are available to assist library patrons.
-Instructional sessions in research skills are available throughout each semester on a one-to-one basis or in group sessions.
+The library offers an intensive bibliographic instruction program aimed at making students independent researchers.
+A self-paced Library Skills Tutorial is available through the UNBC Library home page, and printed guides are available in the library.
+Instructional sessions in research skills are offered throughout each semester on a one-to-one basis or in group sessions.
 General library tours and workshops are offered at the beginning of each semester.
 Specific orientations designed to meet the needs of a select group on a given topic are available on request.
 Schedules for the research skills sessions and library tours are posted throughout the campus and on the University's Electronic Bulletin Board.

-The Library has access to several hundred external databases.
-Inquiries concerning on-line searching of these databases should be directed to the Reference Desk.
+The Library has access to several hundred databases available through the Dialog on-line search service.
+Inquiries concerning mediated on-line searching of these databases should be directed to the Reference Desk.
+There is a charge for this service.
 The University of Northern British Columbia's affiliation with the Inter-university Consortium for Political and Social Research (ICPSR) entitles UNBC researchers access to a large archive of social science data files.
 The UNBC Library is also a participant in the Data Liberation Initiative that provides access to Statistics Canada data files and databases for teaching and research purposes.